mcollier/azd-function-eventhub-private-mi-csharp/README.md

 1. For working locally (no vnets), use the `azd up` command to provision the Azure resources and deploy the Azure Function code.
 The Azure Function is a simple function which sends an event to the provisioned Event Hub every 5 minutes.
 1. When using vnets and `USE_VIRTUAL_NETWORK_PRIVATE_ENDPOINT="true"`, use the `azd provision` command to provision the Azure resources.
 You will not be able to deploy application code due to the private endpoint on the Azure Function.
 Deployment will need to be done from an agent connected to the virtual network.

+    > NOTE: If you want to deploy the function code and are not connected to the virtual network, use the Azure Portal to configure networking access restrictions for the function app to allow public access.
+The run `azd deploy` to deploy the application.